Gainesville Police Dog Sends Woman to Hospital

 The press release states the K-9 handler “quickly realized” the woman was not the domestic violence suspect they were looking for.
 The press release does not specify the exact amount of time between the start of the incident to its resolution.

-Assistant and soon-to-be interim Chief of Police, Nelson Moya, referred to the incident as “unfortunate, and unforeseen,” however, he occluded accountability in not publicly stating which officer had been handling the K-9.
+Assistant and soon-to-be interim police chief, Nelson Moya, referred to the incident as “unfortunate, and unforeseen,” however, he occluded accountability in not publicly stating which officer had been handling the K-9.
 Moya did not regard an investigation before announcing all officers involved had followed GPD policy.